Jobs, Training and Facilities, Rehabilitation

 They added new acoustic ceilings, vinyl flooring, security lighting, paint, cabinets and countertops with sinks.
 Plumbing fixtures in exam rooms were replaced and cubicles added to allow space for furniture.

 This is a real plus for the institution.
-Now A-Yard (where the building is located) has two medical clinics so clinicians and providers can see patients in a more private and spacious setting.
+Now A-Yard has two medical clinics so clinicians and providers can see patients in a more private and spacious setting.

-California Department of Corrections and Rehabilitation (CDCR) Architect Mark Grexton designed the project, Construction Supervisor Nathan Townsend supervised, and six skilled craftsmen directed the work of 16 incarcerated individuals from the various trades programs at CIM.
+CDCR Architect Mark Grexton designed the project and Construction Supervisor Nathan Townsend supervised.
+Then, six skilled craftsmen directed the work of 16 incarcerated people at CIM.

-“First and foremost, this was a collaborated effort with a hardworking, professional, committed group of individuals,” said CIM Medical CEO Louis Escobell.
-“I/WL has always kept our operational concerns as a priority and have worked closely together to assist in completing these projects on time,” he said.
+“This was a collaborated effort with a hardworking, professional, committed group of individuals,” said CIM Medical CEO Louis Escobell.
+“I/WL has always kept our operational concerns as a priority.
+They have worked closely together to assist in completing these projects on time.”

 The I/WL Program was established within CDCR in 1983 under Penal Code §2816.
-The I/WL is directly involved with new construction, renovation, and repair of CDCR’s facilities and primarily consists of incarcerated individuals and skilled casual trades personnel under the supervision of CDCR staff.
-This approach provides incarcerated individuals with meaningful work and training in construction trades that develop marketable job skills they can use when they are released from prison.
+The program is directly involved with new construction, renovation, and repair of CDCR’s facilities.
+It primarily consists of incarcerated individuals and skilled casual trades personnel under the supervision of CDCR staff.
+This approach provides incarcerated individuals with meaningful work and training in construction trades.
+They develop marketable job skills they can use post-release.

 “I/WL’s commitment to excellence is evident in their end product.
 Our clinics, our staff and our patient population have benefited and will benefit for years to come,” Escobell said.